 One Week

-Anyone aged 16 or over can join
+16 or over

 The work we do here is important, and you’ll become part of ongoing efforts to protect marine and coastal life.
 You’ll do plenty of hands-on work outdoors, and learn a lot from our conservation experts.
-This is really useful if you’re planning on pursuing a career in conservation someday.
+This is really useful if you’re planning on pursuing a career in wildlife conservation someday.
 It’s also a good fit if you’re passionate about the environment and actively want to help.

-You’ll also have the chance to hone personal skills, like communication and adapting to a different environment.
+You’ll also have the chance to hone personal skills like communication and adapting to a different environment.
 You can apply these skills to any career you pursue.

 You don’t need previous experience to join.
 You’ll be supervised by experts, and Projects Abroad staff are always available to provide guidance and advice.